pamela-project/slambench1/README.md

 make kfusion-qt-sycl
 ```

-Afterwards set the CXX variable back to g++ and invoke cmake again to compile other modules.
+Afterwards you can set the CXX variable back to your usual C++ compiler and invoke CMake again to compile other modules.

 ```
 #!